-Mortgage refinance closing costs often add up to thousands of dollars.
+Mortgage refinance closing costs often run thousands of dollars.
 But there are ways to reduce these costs or even refinance with no closing costs to pay upfront.

 Here’s what you should know about closing costs when you’re refinancing:

 - Common Refinance Closing Costs